Step 1: Get an English reader.

 A graded reader is a book intended for learners at different levels of learning English.
 These books have complex and interesting stories, but are written in a way that’s comfortable for English language learners at every stage.

-English readers have different grades: the higher the grade, the more difficult the reading will be.
-These books are designed to use a specific amount of difficult words (for example, one new vocabulary word every 500 or 600 words).
+English readers have different grades: the higher the grade, the more difficult the ESL reading will be.
+These books are designed to use a specific number of difficult words (for example, one new vocabulary word every 500 or 600 words).
 This means you can understand and enjoy the book, but still learn from it.

 Some graded readers use existing classic and popular modern books, and simply rewrite them to accommodate different levels.
 Other English readers write completely new and original stories.
 These kinds of books exist for kids, young adults and adults.
 They’re a great way to learn and to read some works that you wouldn’t have been able to understand otherwise.